sonect/sonect-shop-sdk-ios/README.md

 ## Events

-If you have set up event handler, i.e:
+If you have set up event handler, for example:

 ```swift
 SNCSonectShop.eventHandler = MySonectShopEventHandler()